liaozhaoyan/elfmap/README.md

 ```

 * count: Gets the number of all symbols in the ELF file.
+* item: Gets the array members based on the subscript.
 * symbol: Gets the address offset of the specified symbol

 ```